OpenFunction/OpenFunction/docs/proposals/202112_support_function_tracing.md

   namespace: openfunction
 data:
   plugins.tracing: |
-    # Switch to tracing, default to false
+    # Switch for tracing, default to false
     enabled: true
     # Provider name can be set to "skywalking", "opentelemetry"
     # A valid provider must be set if tracing is enabled.